yysun/apprun/README.md

 ## Support

-AppRun is an MIT-licensed open source project.
+AppRun is an MIT-licensed open-source project.
 Please consider [supporting the project on Patreon](https://www.patreon.com/apprun). 👍❤️🙏

 ### Thank you for your support